 - Ninja playgrounds

-Note: Some ninja courses are designed for older kids and, as such, caution should be exercised when younger children are using those facilities.
-Equally some of the playgrounds in Brisbane with ninja warrior features are also playgrounds frequented by younger kids, so the caution will need to apply both ways.
+Note: Some ninja courses are designed for older children or adults and as such, caution should be exercised when younger children are using those facilities.
+Equally, some of the best playgrounds in Brisbane with ninja warrior features are also playgrounds frequented by younger kids, so the caution will need to apply both ways.
 Be courteous and most importantly be safe!

 Recognised as Brisbane’s first free outdoor ninja warrior course, Guyatt Park contains 11 obstacles.
 As an added incentive, there is a QR code available to time your race and compare it to others who have completed the course.
 Ninjas will need to balance their way along the hanging plank, climb across the cargo net, swing on the downhill monkey bars, beat the wall, complete the Field of Rings and climb through the Pole Forrest.
 The main objective of any challenge is to complete the obstacle without touching the ground.

-Guyatt Park is located at 19 Hiron Street (off Sir Fred Schonell Dr), St Lucia
+Guyatt Park is located at 19 Hiron Street (off Sir Fred Schonell Drive), St Lucia.

 Read a detailed review of Guyatt Park- St Lucia Warrior Park